 In most cases, you’ll need a strong income for an approval.
 When you switch from a 30-year mortgage to a 15-year fixed-rate loan, you’ll pay down the loan in half the amount of time.
 But doing so can also double your monthly payments during the 180-month term—and it can also lower your mortgage interest tax deduction.

 So how much income are we talking?
 Well, your income will have to support the larger carrying costs of a home.
 And if you have other debts with a monthly payment, like cars, installment loans, or credit obligations, you should factor those in as well.

 If you’re interested in a 15-year mortgage but don’t feel financially stable enough to take on the higher monthly premiums, don’t give up hope.
 There are things you can do to improve your finances to take on a 15-year mortgage.

 How Can I Improve My Financial Stability for a 15-Year Mortgage?

 There are at least three ways to improve your capacity to take on a 15-year mortgage: pay off your debts, borrow less, and generate extra cash.

 When your lender looks at your monthly income to qualify you for a 15-year fixed-rate loan, part of the equation is your debt load.

-You may also want to explore getting additional funds via selling another property.
-If you have another property that you’ve been planning to sell such as a previous home, any additional cash proceeds generated by selling that property (depending upon any indebtedness associated with that property) could allow you to borrow less when moving into a 15-year mortgage.
+You can also get additional funds from selling another property.
+If you have a property you’ve been planning to sell, like a previous home, any additional cash generated from selling that property could put you in a better position when moving into a 15-year mortgage.

 Keep in mind that to qualify for the best interest rates on a mortgage (which will have a big impact on your monthly payment), you need a great credit score as well.
-You can check your credit scores for free on Credit.com every month, and you can get your free annual credit reports at AnnualCreditReport.com too.
+You can check your credit scores for free on Credit.com every month, and you can get your credit report at no cost to you.